Cranberry Isles Realty Trust is a non-profit 501(c)(3) organization serving the Town of Cranberry Isles.

 Ric and Ingrid Gaither, with with one school-age boy, moved into the Pondview House on Sept.
 1, 2014.

-Tiffany Tate, with one school-age boy, is scheduled to move into the Kane House on Nov.
-1, 2014, following some necessary repairs.
+Tiffany Tate, with one school-age boy, has moved into the Kane House late in 2014.

 CIRT Newsletter, August 2014